Tiny Banker

-Tiny Banker Trojan, also called Tinba, is a malware program that targets financial institution websites.
+Tiny Banker, also called Tinba, is a malware program that targets financial institution websites.
 It is a modified form of an older form of viruses known as Banker Trojans, yet it is much smaller in size and more powerful.
 It works by establishing man-in-the-browser attacks and network sniffing.
 Since its discovery, it has been found to have infected more than two dozen major banking institutions in the United States, including TD Bank, Chase, HSBC, Wells Fargo, PNC, and Bank of America.
 It is designed to steal users' sensitive data, such as account login information and banking codes.
+It has also been used as a pretext by scammers whom claim that their victim has been affected by this malware.

 History

 Tiny Banker was first discovered in 2012 when it was found to have infected thousands of computers in Turkey.
 After it was discovered, the original source code for the malware was leaked online and began undergoing individual revisions, making the process of detecting it harder for the institutions.
 It is a highly modified version of the Zeus Trojan, which had a very similar attack method to obtain the same information.
 Tinba, however, was found to be much smaller in size.
 The smaller size makes the malware more difficult to detect.
 At only 20 KB, Tinba is much smaller than any other known Trojan.
 For reference, the median file size of a desktop website is around 1,966 KB.